The difference between the $100 logos, $1.000 logos and $10.000 logos

 A legitimate business pays taxes, their own healthcare, bookkeeping fees, expensive professional design tools and equipment.
 People in the Western Europe, North America and Australia have higher costs of living than those in Eastern Europe, South America, Africa or most Asian countries.
 All of these conditions factor into the designer’s rates—someone might be able to offer the same level of service for a lower price because their operating costs are lower.
 (That’s why my services are cheaper than that of an American or British designer of comparable level of skill and experience.)
 But let’s put that aside for now, because we could be here all day analyzing spreadsheets.

 Before we get into the process thing, I’d like to point out one other difference that’s rarely discussed in the design circles.

 Logo price also depends on the client

 The value of the logo is not solely in the designer’s work: it’s in your company’s potential to profit from it.
-A corporation that will display the logo and brand to a large audience and earn profit in millions every year from a branding project should pay more for a logo than a non-profit or a small family business.
+A corporation that will display the logo and brand to a large audience and earn profit in millions every year should pay more for a logo than a non-profit or a small family business.

 Non-profit organizations and local micro-businesses have lower budgets and don’t expect a big return from a rebranding project.
 Designers often decide to lower their price, or even offer pro bono services in order to meet the needs of their less profitable clients.

 Businesses who are serious about using design to gain more customers and be perceived as a premium brand are willing to invest more money, because this investment will lead directly to higher profits.

 Two different companies may pay a different price for what can be considered the same amount of work, and this is not unfair: it’s called value based pricing.
 If the logo will help you get more customers at a higher price point, this translates into profit.
 Designers who help you achieve that deserve a piece of that pie.